 Purchase Already purchased?
 Sign in to take this course »

-Reactions to your business image are an important factor that determines both if you will attract clients and if you will retain them.
-Your business image is defined equally by the services you offer and how you offer them.
+Your business image helps determine how you will attract clients and if you will retain them.
+It is defined equally by the services you offer.
 Before you make your massage therapy practice known to the public, and at regular intervals during the life of your business, it’s important to view your business image from the client’s perspective.

-This course explores the client’s view of your marketing efforts, physical location and business policies.
-It discusses how the ethics of your policies can affect client perceptions.
+Explore the client’s view of your marketing efforts, physical location and business policies.
+Learn how the ethics of your policies can affect client perceptions.
 This includes specific policies such as tipping, appointments and discounts as well as more general thoughts on the ethics of touch for massage therapists and the complications of offering massage to people with whom you have another relationship.

-- List three ways to convey a positive business image that clients receive before entering your place of business;
+- List ways to convey a positive business image that clients receive before entering your place of business.

 This course contains information that is proprietary.
 None of the material contained within this course may be used without the express written permission of AMTA unless otherwise indicated in the course.
 As a reminder, before practicing any new modalities or techniques, check with your state’s massage therapy regulatory authority to ensure they are within the state’s defined scope of practice for massage therapy.